luau-lang/rfcs/docs/generic-constraints.md

 ```
 `K` will be constrained to be `keyof<T>`.
 This would allow `index<T, K>` to infer the type properly.
 #### Equality Constraints
+Suppose we wanted to make a function that could only add `number`s or `vector`s.
 ```luau
 -- Attempt 1
 local function sumSpecific( a: number | vector, b: number | vector ): number | vector